 It's been quite the roller coaster for Dufner the last three seasons.
 He went from earning less than $300K in 2008 to breaking $2 million in 2009 to back to just over $1 million last season.
 Dufner showed his potential in 2009 when he captured six top-10s, including a runner-up and a third-place finish, but we may have seen his ceiling that year as well.
 While it's possible that he returns to his 2009 level this season, it's more likely that he's found his spot on the money list right here for the next few years.
 Dufner specializes in accuracy off the tee.
 When he's playing his best, he's a well-rounded player, performing well in all four core stat categories.

 Dufner battled an assortment of injuries in his first few professional seasons, but he was finally healthy in 2009 and finished the season ranked 11th in the FedEx Cup standings.
 In his first healthy year on the Tour, Dufner cracked the top-10 six times, which included a runner-up finish as well as a third-place finish.
 His $2 million in earnings more than doubled his career earnings from his previous three seasons.
 Dufner was very consistent in 2009, spreading out his success over the course of the season.
 Look for continued growth from Dufner this season, though his ceiling may be just a bit beyond where he reached last year.

 More Fantasy News

-Dufner fell into a tie for 51st place after shooting a final round four-over 75 at the Open Championship.
+Dufner dropped into a tie for 40th place after a five-over 75 on Sunday at the Charles Schwab Challenge.